giantswarm/docs/src/content/advanced/gitops/bases/index.md

 ---
-linkTitle: Creating a base template for workload clusters
+linkTitle: Creating a base template clusters
 title: Creating a base template for workload clusters
 description: How to create a base template to create workload clusters with different configurations.
 weight: 70